 Photography: I had an interest in photography since an early age when my dad gifted me a camcorder, but that broke a few years back (not my fault), and my interest lay dormant until recently when my brother gifted me an awesome new camera.
 You can check out some of my latest photographs on Flickr or on Instagram.

 Manga: I tend to spend most of my free time on anime and manga.
 My favorite ongoing manga is 'One Piece'.
 I learnt a little Japanese in my undergrad senior year, but I am rusty even on that since I did not get to use it much apart from the time I was invited to Japan (thank you Japanese government!).

 Cooking: At Cambridge, my college cafetaria was a little far from my residence, so I gathered courage and decided to cook my own food for the first time.
 It turned out to be pretty good.
 Pics are on this Google album.

-Gaming: Amongst all the things happening lately, I haven't been able to spend much time on gaming.
-However, I did manage to get my hands on my brother's PS3 few years back and complete 'The Last of Us', and almost complete 'Nino Kuni'.
+Gaming: Amongst all the things happening lately, I haven't been able to spend as much time on gaming as I would like.
+However, everytime I visit my brother, we play a few games on his PlayStation.
+The most recent game I played was 'Sekiro' which has to be one of the toughest games I ever played.
+Before that I played 'The Last of Us', and almost completed 'Nino Kuni'.
 After playing more than a hundred PC games and a dozen PS games, it is very hard to say which ones I liked most, but if I had to choose one right now I think it would be 'Kingdom Hearts II'.